sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 Essentially, all submitter public keys need to have the context (if any) attached.
 For convenience, we can add this as an attribute in public key files, like
 ```
-sigsum-context="foo" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key
+sigsum-context-id="foo" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key
 ```
 or
 ```
-sigsum-context-hash="2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key
+sigsum-context-raw="LCa0a2j/xo/5m0U8HTBBNBNCLXBkg7+g+YpeiGJm564=" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPwsfu294zCxiE157E4N5od+wkx7eZtH1Lz+L9Zg5g4r sigsum key
 ```

-*Open questions*: Support both identifier (to be hashed) and the raw context?
-For the 32-octet raw context, use hex encoding as above, or base64, which is shorter and more consitent with the encoding of the pubkey blob?
-We could also consider corresponding PEM headers for private key files, both for sigsum-context and the recently added sigsum-policy.
+The identifier version is useful when the context is the hash of a short human-readable identifier.
+The raw version is useful when the context is the hash of some large or not human-friendly data, and it uses base64 (for conciseness, and consistency with the key blob encoding).

-Maybe we should add features to the `sigsum-key` command to help manage key attributes.
+Potential related work, for later: Consider corresponding PEM headers for private key files, both for sigsum-context and the recently added sigsum-policy.
+Add features to the `sigsum-key` command to help manage key attributes.

 ### Submission